 Unless PhD candidates obtain their own fellowship, we offer a working contract with a salary according to German TV-L E 13 (salary agreement for public service employees) including health insurance and social insurance.
 PhD students receive initially a one-year contract.
 The thesis committee meets within the first year.
 The contract can be extended up to three years with the possibility of an additional one-year extension, provided that a written positive statement from the thesis committee supports these extensions.
-At present, students receive a contract with a 50 % salary during the first and second year and a 60 % salary during the third and fourth year.
+At present, students receive a contract with a 50% salary during the first year and a 65% salary during the second, third and fourth year.

 The PhD candidate and the supervisor select a PhD committee within the first 8 weeks after start of the contract.
-The PhD committee consists of the supervisor plus two group leaders or senior postdocs outside the group of the supervisor.
+The Thesis Advisory Committee (TAC) consists of the supervisor plus two group leaders or senior postdocs outside the group of the supervisor.
 Preferably, at least one committee member comes from another institute.

 The PhD candidates at the FLI elect three speakers as their representatives.
 The PhD candidates also elect a Dean of PhD candidates from the pool of FLI group leaders.
 The Dean serves as a contact person for organization, personal problems and any matter that the supervisory committee cannot solve.